CLPeh/promotion-tool-example/src/feature-requirement.md

 The Promotion Update feature enables users to modify promotion information within the application.
 It provides a user-friendly interface for users to edit and save changes to the promotion data.

 ### Requirements
-Edit Promotion Information: Users should be able to edit the following information in the promotion management:
+**Edit Promotion Information**: Users should be able to edit the following information in the promotion management:

 1. Promotion Status
 2. Promotion Duration